MaginnGroup/mosdef_cassandra/README.md

 added with keywords or by specifying a dictionary of keywords and arguments.

     # Run simulation
-    mc.run(system, moves, 300., 'equil', 10000)
+    mc.run(
+		system=system,
+		moves=moves,
+		run_type="equilibration",
+        run_length=10000,
+        temperature=300.0
+    )

-Assuming all runs smoothly, your current directory will now contain a number of new files.
+If everything works correctly, the current directory will now contain a number of new files.
 The standard output and standard error from the simulation can be found in `mosdef_cassandra.log`.

 ### Installation

-To install this package, run the following commands (recommended to do from within a conda environment)

-    git clone git@github.com:rsdefever/mosdef_cassandra.git
-    cd mosdef_cassandra/
-    pip install .
+It is highly recommended that you install `mosdef_cassandra` within a conda environment.
+You can create and activate a new conda environment with the following:

+	conda create --name cassandra python=3.7
+	conda activate cassandra

-### Dependencies
+#### Dependencies

-`mosdef_cassandra` requires `mbuild` and `foyer`.
+`mosdef_cassandra` requires `mbuild` and `foyer`. `openbabel` is highly recommended.
 These can be installed via conda:

-    conda install -c conda-forge -c omnia -c mosdef mbuild conda install -c conda-forge -c omnia -c mosdef foyer
+    conda install -c omnia -c mosdef -c conda-forge mbuild foyer conda install -c conda-forge openbabel

-`mosdef_cassandra` also requires the Cassandra Monte Carlo code.
+`mosdef_cassandra` requires the Cassandra Monte Carlo code.
 It can be found [here](https://cassandra.nd.edu/).
 Once you have installed Cassandra (see installation instructions at prior link), you will need to make sure that the Cassandra executable (e.g., `cassandra_gfortran.exe`)